FartyPants/BlockWriter/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Q5Q5MOB4M)

-This is WIP (basic functionality is done, but I HAVE BIGGER PLANS, whoaaa) and more info will come later (this is for oobabooga WebUI).
+This is WIP (basic idea is done, but I HAVE BIGGER PLANS, whoaaa) and more info will come later (this is for oobabooga WebUI).
 It needs to reside in extensions/BlockWriter

+It's basically a structured way how to write short scenes where you instruct LLM what should be in the next scene.
+Unlioke normal chat you can change the response (by writing in it), regenerate, etc...

 ![image](https://github.com/FartyPants/BlockWriter/assets/23346289/cff8fb2b-1338-4670-b0bd-5fa7f53e4a81)